Dental Implants – Wethersfield, CT

 Delivery of Dental Implant Restorations

 While your gum tissue is healing, the dental lab is carefully crafting your restoration from all-ceramic material.
 It’s made to match the exact color, size, and shape of your natural teeth to blend in when you smile.
 Your restoration is made of durable material to withstand the pressure of regular chewing to last for many years with the right care.

 Benefits of Dental Implants

-Traditional dentures come with a number of dietary restrictions and require you to take certain precautions when you eat.
+- Traditional dentures come with many dietary restrictions and require you to take certain precautions when you eat.
 Dental implants function like natural teeth and can stand up to virtually any food, from juicy steaks to crisp vegetables and everything in between.